Policies, measures and actions on climate change and

 1.Climate mitigation measures

-Technological innovation (digitalization / hydrogen/ CCUS‚ etc.)RecoveryNational Hydrogen Strategy: Development of a hydrogen certificate scheme; continuing to build international hydrogen partnerships and engagement; reviews of hydrogen use in Australian gas networks and legal frameworks; and continued support for pilots, trials and demonstrations.Contact Department of Industry, Science, Energy and Resources
+Technological innovation (digitalization / hydrogen/ CCUS‚ etc.)RecoveryNational Hydrogen Strategy: Development of a hydrogen certificate scheme; continuing to build international hydrogen partnerships and engagement; reviews of hydrogen use in Australian gas networks and hydrogen legal frameworks; commencement of a National Hydrogen Infrastructure Assessment; and continued support for pilots, trials and demonstrations.Contact Department of Industry, Science, Energy and Resources

-Technological innovation (digitalization / hydrogen/ CCUS‚ etc.)RecoveryTechnology Investment: Development of Australia’s first Low Emissions Technology Statement, which will guide the Government’s technology investment portfolio to reduce emissions.Contact Department of Industry, Science, Energy and Resources
+Technological innovation (digitalization / hydrogen/ CCUS‚ etc.)RecoveryTechnology Investment Roadmap: Implementation of Australia’s first Low Emissions Technology Statement and development of the second Statement to guide the Government’s low emissions technology investment portfolio.Contact Department of Industry, Science, Energy and Resources

 Transition to renewable energyRecoverySnowy 2.0: Delivering the expansion of the Snowy Hydro Scheme with Snowy 2.0, to support the transition to reliable renewable energy.Reference https://www.energy.gov.au/sites/default/files/snowy_2.0-making_power_more_affordable_and_reliable.pdfContact Department of Industry, Science, Energy and Resources